 Megan Seres is an emerging artist, living and working in Regional NSW.
 She attained a BFA (1st Class Honours) in 2004 from the National Art School, Sydney.

-On a final note, exploring the boundaries between what is observed, what is imagined and what is hidden or forgotten is of enormous importance to my work'.
+Experimentation within my art practice has become a key component in creativity which helps to express the unique power of ambiguous narratives and the exploration of the boundaries between what is observed, what is imagined and what is hidden or forgotten is of enormous importance to my work."